Frank Mathers: Early life

 Mathers was born on March 29, 1924, in Winnipeg, Manitoba.
 Growing up in Wolseley, Winnipeg, Mathers played junior ice hockey for the Excelsiors Hockey Club and Winnipeg Rangers with whom he won a provincial bantam B and two midget championships and two juvenile titles.
 While attending Gordon Bell High School, Mathers competed in the City High School football league.
-At the start of the 1941 season, he led the team to a 31–0 win, the most decisive victory in the schools history.
+At the start of the 1941 season, he led the team to a 31–0 win, the most decisive victory in the school's history.
 The Winnipeg Tribune reporter Vince Leah described Mathers as "a big, bulky, likeable kid, modest almost to a fault, extremely good-natured and best of all a true gentleman."

 While competing with the Rangers during the 1943–44 season, Mathers began to draw attention from National Hockey League (NHL) scouts.
 However, he enlisted in the Royal Canadian Air Force (RCAF) and attended St. Patricks College.
 During his time in the Air Force, Mathers was a fullback for the Winnipeg Blue Bombers and Ottawa Rough Riders in the Canadian Football League.
-In 1942, at the age of 18, Mathers played for the Winnipeg RCAF Bombers in the first ever non-civilian Grey Cup game, losing 8–5 to the Toronto RCAF Hurricanes.
+In 1942, at the age of 18, Mathers played for the Winnipeg RCAF Bombers in the first-ever non-civilian Grey Cup game, losing 8–5 to the Toronto RCAF Hurricanes.
 He eventually quit football to concentrate on hockey but rejoined the Blue Bombers in 1943 before transferring to the Ottawa Rough Riders.
 Later, Mathers said he thought he played football better than hockey but chose hockey due to finances.

 Mathers was encouraged by Toronto Maple Leafs owner Conn Smythe to play for the Leafs instead of continuing his pursuit of a degree.
 Smythe told him he could earn around $100,000 with the Leafs, which could then pay for his dream of attending dentistry school.
 In response, Mathers told Maple Leafs executives he would only play for the team if it was certain he would make it to the professional level.
 While playing for the Ottawa All-Stars during the 1946–47 season, he travelled with them to England for some exhibition games and was given a proposition to stay in the country.
 However, he turned it down and returned to North America.
 Mathers eventually agreed to play with the Leafs after he was told he lacked sufficient credits to enroll at the University of Ottawa.